brentthorne/posterdown/README.md

     tinytex::install_tinytex()
     ```

-    _**NOTE** This will take some time to load the LaTex Packages but is the best options in my opinion for keeping your Latex library as small as possible.
+    _**NOTE** This will take some time to load the LaTex Packages but is the best option (in my opinion) for keeping your Latex library as small as possible.
 After the first download of these libraries you will not need to do this again.
-To confirm that Tinytex is properly installed use: `tinytexy:::is_tinytex()` and you should get a value of `TRUE` in the console._
+To confirm that Tinytex is properly installed use: `tinytex:::is_tinytex()` and you should get a value of `TRUE` in the console._

+    _**NOTE** If you have conflicting versions of Latex (i.e. tinytex and MacTex), you could have problems rendering your poster.
+You may need to uninstall all versions, then start over by installing posterdown and tinytex from scratch._

 ## Overview